-North Idaho's prolific "Silver Valley" has been buzzing with excitement since Sterling Mining took control of the Sunshine Mine in June 2003.
-The Sunshine Mine is the richest silver mine in American history with more than 360 million ounces of production over the past century, within a district which has produced in excess of 1 billion ounces of silver.
+North Idaho's prolific "Silver Valley" The Sunshine Mine is the richest silver mine in American history with more than 360 million ounces of production over the past century, within a district which has produced in excess of 1 billion ounces of silver.
 And yet, geologists estimate less than 15% of the district has been explored using modern exploration techniques.

 The Chester property consists of a 100-acre parcel, completely surrounded by the Sunshine Mine property and less than one mile east of its Jewell Shaft.

 Despite almost 100 years of continuous production at the Sunshine Mine, having produced silver at grades exceeding on average 27.8 ounces of silver per ton, there has been relatively limited exploration in the upper levels of the mine due to the historical record of consistently converting resources to reserves and production at the Sunshine Mine.